cosmonought/cosmonought.github.io/README.md

 So, why is blockchain the occasion for these reflections? or, rather, in what 'local skirmish' does blockchain technology intervene that could be of interest to an allegedly 'post-'Lacanian philosopher of human nature?
 What purchase do the Freudian concepts of sex, subjectivity, and the unconscious have upon monetary theories, political theologies, technological practices, and digital life broadly construed?

-## Where Word and World Are One as Code

 (to be continued)